TenderSure-Africa-SEZ/trific-platform-docs/docs/guides/user-guides/index.md

 # User Guides

-Comprehensive guides for using the Trific platform.
+Comprehensive guides for using the TRIFIC platform.

 ## Available Guides